wirenboard/homeui/README.md

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.

+# MQTT naming conventions

+See into conventions.md to understand how to organize devices and controls (what write to /meta/type for example).

 ## Build & development

 Run `grunt` for building and `grunt serve` for preview.